klauza/pwa-tictactoe/README.md

 ## About

-**It's Tic-tac-toe app with implemented Progressive Web App feature**
+**Tic-tac-toe is an app with implemented Progressive Web App feature along with TypeScript**

 ---